 Information for Voters

-Like most Nova Scotia municipalities, due to COVID -19 safety precautions, the Municipality of the District of Shelburne is holding this year’s election by telephone and electronic internet voting only for both the Advance Poll and on Election Day in the 2020 Municipal and the CSAP elections to be held in October.
+Like most Nova Scotia municipalities, due to COVID -19 safety precautions, the Municipality of the District of Shelburne is holding this year’s election by telephone and electronic internet voting only for both the Advance and Ordinary Poll days.
 Here is what that means for you.

 Who can vote in Municipal Elections?